-The most important things: I'm a 18 year old female, my true name is Mara, I'm 1m 54 tall and I'm a lefthander.
-I'm fluent in High German, French and English and I currently live in Germany with my grandparents.
+The most important things: I'm a 20 year old female, my true name is Mara, I'm 1m 54 tall and I'm a lefthander.
+I'm fluent in High German, French and English and I currently live in Germany.
 Hobbies are writing, reading, sleeping and driving around in my Renault 5 called Louis.
 Küchenschrank hehehe! (that was High German for a kitchen drawer)

 First you have to know that my mother language is not English.
 I've so to say relearned it in about two years by reading in English, writing in English and watching English television and movies.
 So if ever you find a phrase or expression which you definitely can't say in English, please tell me!
 I'm always open for corrections and stuff to learn in this wonderful language, so feel free to contact me if you see anything.